Maggie Hall

-Maggie Hall (December 26, 1853 January 17, 1888) was a prostitute and brothel madam in the early history of Murray, Idaho, originally from Dublin, Ireland.
+Maggie Hall (26 December 1853 – 17 January 1888) was a prostitute and brothel madam in the early history of Murray, Idaho, originally from Dublin, Ireland.
 In local lore she is known as a "Prostitute with a heart of gold" and the "Patron Saint of Murray".

 Biography

-Maggie Hall was born in Darwin, Lancashire, England, to an Irish father and mother, both of whom were well educated.
-They ensured their daughter was also well educated.
-She could recite Shakespeare, Dante and John Milton.
+Maggie Hall was born in Darwen, Lancashire, England, to an Irish father and mother, both of whom were well educated.
+They ensured their daughter also gained an education, and young Maggie could recite Shakespeare, Dante and John Milton.